apache/accumulo-website/_docs-2/development/sampling.md

 This feature can be used for query estimation and optimization.
-For an example of estimation, assume an Accumulo table is configured to generate a sample containing one millionth of a tables data.
+For an example of estimation, assume an Accumulo table is configured to generate a sample containing one millionth of the table's data.
 If a query is executed against the sample and returns one thousand results, then the same query against all the data would probably return a billion results.
 A nice property of having Accumulo generate the sample is that its always up to date.
 So estimations